scottksmith95/LINQKit/README.md

 GO
 ```

-Then create a new C# console application.
-Add references to nuget packages `EntityFramework` and `LinqKit`.
+Then, create a new C# console application.
+Add references to Nuget packages `EntityFramework` and `LinqKit`.

 ```csharp
 using System;